Posted September 27, 2022

 • Another option is an inter-entity merger.

-Changing From an LLC to C Corp
+Changing From an LLC to C Corporation

-Some of the reasons why entrepreneurs switch from operating as an LLC to a C Corp are to sell stock and attract investors.
+Some of the reasons why entrepreneurs switch from operating as an LLC to a C Corporation are to sell stock and attract investors.
 Members of the LLC must agree to change the business structure.
 If a state allows statutory conversions, a certificate of conversion document is filed with the state and all assets are transferred.
 Therefore, no new entity needs to be formed.

 Another option is dissolving the original entity and forming a new one.
 As you can imagine, this can get complicated as assets and liabilities also must be dissolved and reformed.